williamazevedodepaula/mashgin-assignment/README.md

 This application was designed to work with **docker**, and each of the 3 parts described above runs in a different **docker container**, orchestrated by the **docker-compose**, using the **docker-compose.yml** file.

 When starting the containers, database and static images directory will be automatically created and populated with initial data, found int the **resources** directory.
-All the docker volumes will be created in then path:
+All the docker volumes will be created in this path:

 * **${PROJECT_ROOT}/.data-volumes/database** - Contains all the data base files
 * **${PROJECT_ROOT}/.files/images** - Contains all the image files served by the **api** application

 When the **api** docker container runs for the **first time**, a volume will be created in the **.data-volumes** directory, inside this project root directory.
-In his folder, the volume  **.data-volumes/files** will be created and initiated with all the **sample images** from the **resources** folder (the images that were provided to me together with the project specifications).
+In this folder, the volume  **.data-volumes/files** will be created and initiated with all the **sample images** from the **resources** folder (the images that were provided to me together with the project specifications).
 Once the volume is initialized, the sample data will not be used anymore, and changes made in the volume will NOT be overwritten, so you can add or remove images to the volume and the application will serve them, with no risk of losing data.

-When the **database** docker container runs for the **first time**, a database will be automatically created e filled with the initial data from the **resources/sample-menu.json** file, which is the sample file provided to me together with the specifications of the project.
-After the database is created, the JSON is not used anymore, so no changes in the database will not be lost even if you restart the container (The only way to make the sample data be filled to database again is deleting the database volume.
-The  **clear-db.sh** bash script, in the project root, can be used for that.)
+When the **database** docker container runs for the **first time**, a database will be automatically created and filled with the initial data from the **resources/sample-menu.json** file, which is the sample file provided to me together with the specifications of the project.
+After the database is created, the JSON will not be used anymore, so no changes in the database will not be lost even if you restart the container (The only way to make the sample data to populate the database again is deleting the database volume.
+The  **clear-db.sh** bash script, in the project root, can be used for this.)

 ## Running the Application